AcademySoftwareFoundation/openqmc/README.md

 ```

 All tools link into a single library with a C API.
 You can find the source code
 for this in [src/tools/lib](src/tools/lib) folder.
-Here is a list of some of
+Here is a list of some of the
-the key source files:
+key tools:

 - [`src/tools/lib/benchmark.cpp`](src/tools/lib/benchmark.cpp) : Measure sampler performance.
 - [`src/tools/lib/generate.cpp`](src/tools/lib/generate.cpp): Generate sample value tables.